SEO StrategyJanuary 10, 202610 min read

 Why This Connection Exists

 Both Google and AI systems are solving the same problem: information retrieval and presentation.
 Google developed featured snippets to provide instant answers without requiring clicks.
 AI systems generate responses with citations for the same reason—to provide reliable information efficiently.
+Learn more about citation probability and how to optimize your content for AI citations.

 The optimization principles that win featured snippets—clarity, authority, structure—are the same principles that help AI systems confidently cite your content.
 You're not optimizing for two different audiences; you're optimizing for the same core requirement: being the best answer.